 7. Unisa Registration

 Once your application is successful, it is now time to register your modules and start studying!
-Follow the UNISA registration tutorial in order to make sure you register correctly.
+Follow the UNISA registration guide in order to make sure you register correctly.

 - First, you have to APPLY at UNISA